madbomb122/BlackViperScript/Testing/readme.md

 # Currently Testing
-Log files (ATM it copies what is shown on screen to the log file)
+Log files (Logs errors and What is shown for service changes)

 # About Testing Version
 If I am not working on a change or addition to the script, this will be the same exact copy as the non test.<br />